 System security is managed through configuration files.
 This page describes the current settings the files to change them.

 The System Report page provides a breakdown of some of the Rundeck server's system statistics and information.

 There is an Enterprise version of this page that includes the ability to view and export important configuration information for sharing with our support team.
 More details are on the Enterprise System Report page.

 This information is also available via the API: API > System Info

 Rundeck is built on a pluggable core.
 Plugins can add functionality to connect to 3rd party systems, update the Rundeck UI, etc. Use these menus to find, install, and manage the plugins on your Rundeck instance.

 Search plugins from the online Rundeck plugin repository.

-See what plugins you have today.
+See what plugins are currently installed.

 This page lists the Rundeck and third party library licenses.